Typhoon Bilis (2000): Meteorological history

 Still at peak intensity, Bilis made landfall on the coast of southern Taiwan at 1400 UTC on August 22.
 Concurrently, the storm's internal structure began to show signs of disruption, and its eye began to shrink.
 The typhoon accelerated over the island, and as such emerged into the Taiwan Strait no longer than five or six hours after landfall.
+Around the time of its Taiwan landfall, Bilis also entered the area of warning responsibility for PAGASA, which gave the storm the Filipino local name Isang.
 Despite the short stint over land, Bilis had greatly weakened, and was only a minimal typhoon upon its reentry over water.
 However, there was a large discrepancy between JMA and JTWC intensity estimates, with the latter suggesting that Bilis had only weakened slightly.
 Nonetheless, the typhoon made its final landfall Jinjiang, Fujian at 0300 UTC on August 24.
 This greatly weakened Bilis, and three hours later the JMA downgraded it as a tropical storm.
 Shortly after landfall, the weakening tropical cyclone became quasi-stationary just inland of Mainland China.
 By this point convection was intermittent and short-lived, and at 1200 UTC the JMA classified the system as a tropical depression.
 Though the JTWC discontinued its monitoring activities, the depression began to assume a northerly course on August 24.
 At 1200 UTC the next day, the depression was determined to have diffused into a remnant low while still inland.
 Bilis' remnants continued to track northeast, across the Yellow Sea, and dissipated on August 27 shortly after entering the Korean Peninsula.